TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 blog.

 Now on the server side a ``blog`` object must be created out of this information.
 This is the job of the property mapper.
-His operation method is shown in figure 9-3.
+Its operation method is shown in figure 9-3.

 For every argument it must be decided first whether a new object has to be created or if the work is based on an existing object.
 This will be decided based on the identity property ``__identity``.
 If this is not in the input data a new object is created.
-Otherwise the framework knows the object identity and can go on work with it.
+Otherwise the framework knows the object identity and can continue working with it.

 .. tip::

-    When you take a look at what is transferred to the server by the new action of the blog example, you will find that no identity properties are transferred - in this case a new object is created as desired.
+    When you take a look at what is transferred to the server by the new action of the blog example, you will find that no identity properties are transferred - in this case a new object is created as intended.

 In the blog example from above the __identity property is available, therefore the object with the corresponding UID is fetched from the